leger-labs/leger/vercel-screenshots/prompt-component-analysis.md

 ## Output Format

-Organize your analysis into these sections:
+You must produce FOUR separate markdown artifacts:

-### 1. Screenshot Set Overview
+### ARTIFACT 1: Component Analysis

-Provide a brief (2-3 sentence) overview of the screenshot set being analyzed.
+Title: "Vercel [Section Name] Component Analysis"

-### 2. Component Analysis
+Begin with a 1-2 sentence overview of the screenshot set.

-Format your component analysis as a markdown table to be added to the existing component inventory:
+Then provide a SINGLE comprehensive table of all NEW components identified (not already in the WIP inventory):

 ```markdown
 | Component Name | Priority | Page/Section | Purpose | Behavior | Implementation Notes |